The Gaussian Process Autoregressive Regression Model (GPAR): Real-World Data Experiments

-The results presented in \cref{fig:ml_results} show the SMSE in predicting validation performance at each epoch using GPAR, the SLFM, and independent GPs on the test set, averaged over 10 seeds for the pseudo-random number generator used to select which outputs from the training set to discard.
-GPs trained independently to predict performance after a particular number of epochs perform worse than the SLFM and GPAR, which both have learned to exploit the extra information available to them.
-In turn, GPAR performs noticeably better than the SLFM.
+The results presented in \cref{fig:ml_results} show the SMSE in predicting validation performance at each epoch using GPAR, the SLFM, and independent GPs on the test set, averaged over 10 seed for the pseudo-random number generator used to select which outputs from the training set to discard.
+GPs trained independently to predict performance after a particular number of epochs perform worse than the SLFM and GPAR, which both have learned to exploit the extra information available.
+In turn, GPAR noticeably outperforms the SLFM.